 Pay I.T.
-FWD is our in-person learning module, which can be delivered at libraries and community centres for groups looking to get to grips with the internet and technology at beginner level.
+FWD is our in-person learning module, which is delivered at libraries and community centres for groups looking to get to grips with the internet and technology at beginner level.

-Each workshop includes “coffee and cake” and “action learning” where each individual gets a chance to solve any tech-related problems they are experiencing that week!
+Each workshop includes “coffee and cake” and “action learning” where every individual gets a chance to solve any tech-related problems they are experiencing that week!
 In addition, each workshop has a set learning topic too:

 Workshop 1: Introduction.
 Looking at different devices – from desktop and laptop computers to mobile devices such as tablets and smartphones and how to choose the best one for your individual needs.